 All corporations that own property or do business in Georgia, or that have income from Georgia sources are required to file a Georgia income tax return.
-(Please round all dollar entries.)
-A corporation electing to file under the Internal Revenue Code provisions for S corporations having one or more stockholders who are nonresidents of Georgia must file consent Form 600S-CA on behalf of each nonresident.
+A corporation electing to file under the Internal Revenue Code provisions for S corporations having one or more stockholders who are nonresidents of Georgia must file consent Form 600S- CA on behalf of each nonresident.
 Failure to furnish a properly executed Form 600S-CA for each nonresident stockholder negates Georgia's recognition of the election, requiring each corporation to file Form 600 and pay the regular corporate tax.